QIWI-API/payments-docs/_statuses_en.html.md

 INVALID_RECEIVER_DATA | Error on transmitting receiver data DECLINED_BY_MPI | Rejected by MPI
-DECLINED_BY_FRAUD| Rejected by fraud monitoring REATTEMPT_NOT_PERMITTED| Re-attempting authorization request is forbidden due to Payment system rules REATTEMPT_NOT_PERMITTED_BY_PS| Operation rejected by Payment system.
-Re-attempting the operation is not possible for the card GATEWAY_INTEGRATION_ERROR| Acquirer integration error GATEWAY_TECHNICAL_ERROR| Technical error on acquirer side ACQUIRING_MPI_TECH_ERROR| Technical error on 3DS authentication
+DECLINED_BY_FRAUD| Rejected by fraud monitoring REATTEMPT_NOT_PERMITTED| Re-attempting authorization request is forbidden due to a Payment system rules REATTEMPT_NOT_PERMITTED_BY_PS| Operation rejected by Payment system.
+Error details with recommended troubleshooting are in the `status.psErrorCode` [field](#ps-error-codes).
+Re-attempting the operation is not possible for the card
+GATEWAY_INTEGRATION_ERROR| Acquirer integration error GATEWAY_TECHNICAL_ERROR| Technical error on acquirer side ACQUIRING_MPI_TECH_ERROR| Technical error on 3DS authentication